acorn2984/DSC_Transition_Analysis/README.md

 ## Acknowledgments

-- Built following ASTM and ISO standards for DSC analysis
+- Built following ISO standards for DSC analysis
 - Inspired by polymer thermal analysis best practices
 - Many thanks to Jai Gupta for being a supportive and insightful supervisor throughout my internship.
 I’ve greatly enjoyed learning about materials and polymers, and I’m truly grateful for the guidance and knowledge shared during this time.
 - Thanks to the materials science community for feedback and testing